Nate0047/Pushchair-Review-Theme-Reporting/README.md

 Data was downloaded from Amazon (https://www.amazon.co.uk/Hauck-Pushchair-Foldable-Position-Adjustable/product-reviews/B01LRUWAKY/ref=cm_cr_dp_d_show_all_btm?ie=UTF8&reviewerType=all_reviews) to a .xlsx file.
 It gives us the first 100 reviews of the pushchair whihc can be viewed in Excel.

 This data can be read directly into NVivo for thematic analysis.
-Once thematic analysis is complete, user can create two outputs that can be read into R for prep into a Flexdashboard:
+Once thematic analysis is complete, a user can create two outputs that can be read into R for prep into a Flexdashboard:
-1) Export of their codebook, saved as an .xlsx file
+1) An export of their codebook, saved as an .xlsx file;
-2) a 'Framework Matrix' with participants on rows and themes in columns.
-After using the 'auto summarise' function in the matrix you can right-click on the top left of the matrix and export this to .xlsx.
+2) a 'Framework Matrix' with participants on rows and themes (including all sub-themes) in columns.
+First run 'auto summarise' in the framework matrix to populate it with the text that was coded in each theme.
+This can then be exported by right-clicking on the top left of the matrix and exporting it to an .xlsx.

+(to do - check how to best create Flexdashboard from there)